-Kenya: Bridge international Academies-04/Kenya
+Kenya: Bridge International Academies-04/Kenya

 CAO Vice President Request

-In 2013 and 2016, IFC invested a total of US$13.5 million of equity in Bridge International Academies (the “Company”), Africa’s largest chain of low-cost schools.
-According to IFC, at the time of its investment in 2014, the Company operated 211 schools serving over 57,000 students in Kenya and aims to provide quality education to children from families earning less than US$2 per person per day.
+In 2013 and 2016, IFC invested a total of US$13.5 million of equity in Bridge International Academies (BIA), Africa’s largest chain of low-cost schools.
+According to IFC, at the time of its investment, Bridge operated 211 schools serving over 57,000 students in Kenya and aimed to provide quality education to children from families earning less than $2 per person per day.
 The investment was intended to support an increase in the number of schools in Kenya and expansion to 3 new countries.
 IFC completed a divestment of Bridge International Academies effective March 3, 2022.

-CAO’s initial review of the project documentation raises questions as to whether IFC’s pre-investment review and subsequent supervision of the project properly considered the requirements of Performance Standards 1 and 4 as relevant to child safeguarding and protection risks.
+CAO’s initial review of the project documentation raised questions as to whether IFC’s pre-investment review and subsequent supervision of the project properly considered the requirements of Performance Standards 1 and 4 as relevant to child safeguarding and protection risks.

-Status as of Oct.
-21, 2021
+Status as of January 25, 2024